What does almeno mean in Italian?

 I would like to have at least two cats.

-In this case, the speaker wants to have minimum two cats, and maybe more!
+In this case, the speaker wants to have a minimum of two cats and maybe more!

 Voglio almeno pranzare prima di uscire.